 Costalas received a bachelor’s degree in Linguistics from Rutgers and worked for a number of exchange visitor programs in the United States and abroad prior to coming back to the "banks of the Old Raritan."
 He lived in Australia for a short period and enjoys traveling around the globe to help him gain a better understanding of the world’s many cultures and people.

-Kim Pernice has been with the GAIA Centers since 2012.
+Kim Pernice has been with Rutgers Global since 2012.
 Currently, she works primarily with faculty and administrators across the university who are interested in developing memorandums of understanding (MOUs) with international institutions.
 She also coordinates visits for delegations from both partner and potential partner institutions, and helps to organize visits for outgoing delegations from Rutgers.
 Pernice oversees the Rutgers Peace Corps Recruitment Office, and works closely with the Peace Corps recruiter Jon Breen, to raise awareness of the Peace Corps at the university.

 Pernice holds a master’s of arts in sustainable development from the School for International Training (SIT) Graduate Institute and conducted her thesis fieldwork in Sri Lanka following the 2004 tsunami.
 She has also worked in South Sudan with a USAID-funded civil society building program, and served as a Peace Corps Volunteer in Zambia from 1998–2001.